 Timing of transfers under a CSA

-Per para 2(a) the Transferor will transfer Eligible Credit Support having a Value equal to the Delivery Amount as of the date of transfer.
-Under the Calculations provision all calculations of Value happen at the relevant Valuation Time.
-Fluctuations in value in the credit support actually delivered after that time won’t invalidate the transfer amount, but they may mean a party can immediately call for more Credit Support (that is, have another Demand Date).
+Per para 2(a) the Transferor will transfer Eligible Credit Support having a Value equal to the Transfer Amount as of the date of transfer.
+Under the Calculations provision all calculations happen at the relevant Valuation Time.
+Fluctuations in value after that time won’t invalidate the Transfer Amount, but they may mean a party can immediately call for more Credit Support (that is, have another Demand Date).
 The Valuation Time in turn keys off the Valuation Date.

 1995 English Law CSA: The Settlement Day for any day (whether or not it is a Local Business Day) is: